Daniel Parslow: International career

 Parslow was capped once by Wales at under-17 level, appearing as a second-half substitute in a 1–0 defeat by Germany on 13 February 2002.
 He made his under-19 debut after starting a 2–1 defeat by Portugal on 22 September 2003.
 He played two more matches for the under-19s to finish his career at that level with three caps.
 Parslow later represented the under-21 team and made his debut in a 0–0 draw with Latvia in August 2004.
 He was part of the team that lost 2–0 away against England on 8 October 2004.
 Parslow was capped four times by Wales at under-21 level.

 He was called up by the Wales semi-pro team for the Four Nations Tournament in May 2007.
 Parslow's debut came as a 59th-minute substitute for Gethin Jones in their opening match, a 1–0 win over the hosts Scotland on 22 May 2007.
 He started the 1–1 draw with the Republic of Ireland on 25 May 2007, and was a 79th-minute substitute for Jones in the championship decider against England, which finished in a 3–0 defeat on 27 May.
 Parslow captained the semi-pro team for the first time in their 2–1 away defeat to England in the 2007–2009 International Challenge Trophy on 20 February 2008.
 He retained the armband for the 2008 Four Nations Tournament, starting all of Wales three matches as they finished in second place in the four-team group.
 His career with the semi-pro team finished with eight caps.

 Style of play

 Parslow primarily played as a centre-back, and stated that he was most comfortable playing this position.
 A utility player, his intelligence and commitment allowed him to play a number of positions, including right-back, left-back and defensive midfield.

 Personal life

-Parslow was born in Hengoed, Gwent.
+Parslow was born in Hengoed, mid Glamorgan.
 He completed a five-year degree in sports science at Manchester Metropolitan University in July 2012.
 He married Emma in June 2014.